Translation Glossary

 3. After the response, PerfLocale swaps the placeholders back for your pre-approved translations.

-This works across all supported MT providers (DeepL, Google, Microsoft, LibreTranslate, External Agency).
+This works across all supported MT providers (DeepL, Google, Microsoft, LibreTranslate, External Agency, and the WordPress AI Client).
 It also works with DeepL’s native glossary API when you supply a DeepL glossary ID - PerfLocale passes it through.

 Programmatic access

-Add / query / remove glossary terms at scale via the Glossary methods in the Developer API, or via WP-CLI:
+Add / query / remove glossary terms at scale via the Glossary methods in the Developer API, or move the whole glossary in/out as RFC 4180 CSV via WP-CLI:

 ← Back to Docs